etruel/wpematico/readme.txt

 * Fixes the feeds counter at bottom of the feeds list when adds or deletes rows.
 * Fixes a problem that Delet Hash did not run in the campaign edit.
 * Fixes a problem that ignored the response to the button confirmation of the Campaign Control Panel.
+* Fixes a problem that redirects don't stop on plugin activation.

 = 1.8.1 Oct 25, 2017 =
 * Added "Find in title" option in the Words to Categories feature.